 Table 4 shows that international undergraduates' education experience in 2022 has changed positively since 2020, possibly as changes in teaching and learning brought on by the COVID-19 pandemic have become more established and accepted by students.
-In general, the largest changes in student ratings among international students were in Learner
+In general, the largest changes in student ratings among international students were in Learner Engagement, Learning Resources and the Quality of entire educational experience.

-Engagement, Learning Resources and the Quality of entire educational experience.
-For example, student ratings of Learner Engagement among students from China increased by 20.6 percentage points from 2020 to 2022.
+For example, student ratings of Learner Engagement among students from China (excludes SARs and Taiwan) increased by 20.6 percentage points from 2020 to 2022.
 This was the biggest increase in student ratings of Learner Engagement amongst all source countries.

-Similarly, the biggest increase in student ratings of Learning Resources was also seen amongst students from China with a 15.9 percentage point increase between 2020 and 2022.
+Similarly, the biggest increase in student ratings of Learning Resources was also seen amongst students from China (excludes SARs and Taiwan) with a 15.9 percentage point increase between 2020 and 2022.
 Chinese student ratings of the Quality of entire educational experience also increased substantially by 15.2 percentage points from 2020 to 2022.